sagakom/systatic/readme.md

 ## Assets

-We've got everything setup so that any files within the `assets` directory will be copied over to the `dist` directory at build time.
+We refer to images, videos etc as 'Assets'.

-We recommend you keep your icons, images and stuff like that in the `assets` folder.
+We recommend that your assets are stored in the `dist/assets` directory.
+You can arrage this however you want, it's up to you!

 ### Styles and Scripts